harness/developer-hub/docs/security-testing-orchestration/get-started/key-concepts/extraction-scans.md

 #### Target

 1. [Target and variant detection](/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference#target-and-variant-detection) = **Manual**
-2. [Target name](/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference#name) should match the image **Name** below
+2. [Target name](/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference#name) should match the image **Name**
-3. [Target variant](/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference#variant) should match the image **Tag** below
+3. [Target variant](/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference#variant) should match the image **Tag**

 #### Scan tool

 1. [Image name](/docs/security-testing-orchestration/sto-techref-category/anchore-enterprise-scanner-reference#name-1) The name of the image that you want to extract from Anchore.
 In Extraction mode, the image to scan must be located on the Anchore server.
+You should include both the image name and tag, for example
+`ubuntu:20.04`.

 #### Authentication